waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Find a way to the top of the lighthouse.
 - **Status:** I am on 2F, trying to find a path upwards.
 - **Dynamic Warp Puzzle:** The way forward is through two dynamic warps at (16, 11) and (17, 11).
 These warps are not always visible or active.
 - **Trigger Mechanic:** After defeating the Gentleman trainer at (17, 8), stepping on the tiles at (16, 11) and (17, 11) causes the warps to visually appear.
 Stepping off the tiles causes them to disappear.
-- **Current Blocker:** While I can make the warps appear, I have not yet found the correct sequence or interaction method to activate them and trigger the transport.
-I am currently testing hypotheses from my `puzzle_solver` agent.
+The exact activation method is still under investigation, but it is not a simple interaction or stepping sequence.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.